 Here’s to Staying Warm All Winter!

 There you have it!
-By following these seven steps, you will set your family up for a lot of great moments by the fireplace this winter.
+Following these seven steps will set your family up for many great moments by the fireplace this winter.
 So, start winterizing your fireplace now because those snowflakes will be here before you know it!